RoadieHQ/marketing-site/content/docs/getting-started/adding-components/index.md

 https://github.com/AcmeInc/*/blob/main/catalog-info.yaml
 ```

-You can use regular regex syntax in the repository name part of the github url as shown above.
+You can use regular regex syntax in the repository name part of the GitHub URL as shown above.

 ## Next steps